The Best Countries for Education in the World in…

 Best Countries to Study in Europe for International Students

 Our ranking matches the result from other studies that also placed both Germany and Sweden as two of the best countries in Europe for foreign students.
-While countries like Poland or Estonia may look attractive because of the lower living expenses, the language barriers may be an obstacle in cities far from the metropolitan areas.
+While countries like Poland or Estonia may look attractive because of the lower living expenses, language barriers may be an obstacle in cities far from metropolitan areas.

 While the German and Swedish expensive living costs may be an obstacle, students might qualify for help programs, like the Deutscher Akademischer Austauschdienst in Germany or the CSN in Sweden.
+Technical education is particularly strong in German universities.

 Opinions about the quality of education in Germany are often favorable.
 A Hungarian student told the portal QS: